gustavomrs/nodejscourse/README.md

-# Simple API to handle a CRUD of products, write in node.js
+# Simple API to handle a CRUD of products, written in node.js